DataDog/documentation/content/en/metrics/overview.md

 The **Configurable Processing** column shows an overview of the configuration options available for your metrics.
 Click on any of the options for more information and a link to the relevant configuration screen.

 {{% collapse-content title="Manage tagging" level="h4" %}}
-[Configuration of tags][22] can help you to manage custom metric costs by indexing only the metric tags most valuable to your organization.
+[Metrics without Limits™][22] helps you manage custom metric costs by indexing only the metric tags most valuable to your organization.
 {{% /collapse-content %}}

 {{% collapse-content title="Enable percentiles" level="h4" %}}
-[Distributions][23] show you percentile aggregations of metric values sent from multiple hosts, so you can measure statistical distributions across your entire infrastructure.
+[Distribution metrics][23] with percentiles enabled show you percentile aggregations of metric values sent from multiple hosts, so you can measure statistical distributions across your entire infrastructure.
 {{% /collapse-content %}}

 {{% collapse-content title="Ingest historical metrics" level="h4" %}}